Why study public health?

 A bachelor’s degree in public health will qualify you for entry-level work to carry out public health functions.
 An online public health course will equip students with the skills they need to become community health workers or health educators.

 A master’s degree in public health prepares students for leadership positions in community and government healthcare or non-profit organisations.
-If you want to carry out scientific, medical or statistical research, then a master’s degree in public health is preferred.
+If you want to carry out scientific, medical or statistical research, then a master’s degree is preferred.
 A master’s degree is also needed to become an epidemiologist, advanced health educator or health survey researcher.

 Distance learning public health courses